charu01smita28/JavaCRDT/README.md

-# java-crdt
+# javaCRDT
-2 implementations of conflict-free replicated data types in JAVA
+2 implementations of conflict-free replicated data types (CRDT) in JAVA

 ## What is CRDT ?
 A conflict-free replicated data type (CRDT) is a type of data structure that is used to achieve strong eventual consistency and monotonicity (ie, there are no rollbacks) across a set of nodes in a distributed system.
 It can be used in very specific cases to implement a distributed data store that does not require any form of synchronization to function.